ABarqawi9/Snake-Game/README.md

 6. **Obstacles**: Introduce obstacles that the snake must navigate around.

 7. **Multiplayer**: Create a multiplayer version where multiple players can compete.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.